Mr. Mystery

 Mr. Mystery is a mystery-fiction book series written by Jim Aitchison under the pseudonym of James Lee (also the author of the Mr. Midnight series).
 Unlike Mr. Midnight, it has a fixed group of main characters.
 The series is published by Angsana Books, Flame Of The Forest Publishing.
 36 books in the series, including 6 Special Edition titles, have been published.

 Plot

-The story is about several friends who run a detective company, named Soh & Co, in an old storeroom behind Alvin Soh's mother's jewelry shop.
+The story is about several friends who run a detective company, named Soh & onCo, in an old storeroom behind Alvin Soh's mother's jewelry shop.
 A large sign hangs outside proudly proclaiming: